How to Choose a Trek in Nepal – Different Trekking Regions

 Who hasn’t heard of Mount Everest (8,858m/29,062ft), the highest mountain on planet Earth?
 The Everest region (Khumbu region) boasts not just one, but four of the highest peaks in the world!
 Trek in this spectacular region and see Lhotse (8,516m/27,940ft), Makalu (8,485m/27,838ft) and Cho Oyu (8,188m/26,864ft) up close, among many other towering, snow covered peaks.
 The Everest region has so much to offer, including the world’s most famous trek – to Everest Base Camp.

 Access to the Sagarmatha National Park, home of Mount Everest, is from Lukla.
 Take a stunning scenic flight right into the heart of the mountains and land at an altitude of 2,860m/9,383ft at the Tenzing-Hillary airport.
-Trek through some of the most dramatic scenery on Earth and watch as the mountains continue to get closer.
+Trek through some of the most dramatic scenery on Earth as you get closer and closer to the world’s highest mountains.

 Around every corner, you’ll see something amazing in the Everest region.
-Whether you want to trek up to Base Camp and climb Kala Patthar (5,545m/18,192ft) for the best view of Everest and it’s neighbours Lhotse and Nuptse.
-Or make your own pilgrimage to the beautiful Buddhist monastery at Tengboche and wake up to spectacular views of Everest as the sun rises.
+Whether you want to trek up to Base Camp and climb Kala Patthar (5,545m/18,192ft) for one of the most awe inspiring views of Everest and it’s neighbours Lhotse and Nuptse.
+Cross the mighty Cho La Pass and see the spectacular azure blue lakes of Gokyo.
+Or, make your own pilgrimage to the beautiful Buddhist monastery at Tengboche and wake up to spectacular views of Everest as the sun rises.
 We’ve got you covered!

 Areas of Langtang were devastated in the 2015 earthquake.
 The region suffered great loss.
 Nearly three years later, Langtang is well and truly back on the tourist trail and is gaining popularity.
 You can trek the stunning Langtang Valley and summit Kyanjin-Ri (4,773m/15,659ft) in as little as five days.
 Home to the sacred Gosaikunda Lakes, the highland villages of Helambu, and the Tamang Heritage Trail.
 There are many reasons to trek in Langtang.